-Join Joseph Lowery for an in-depth discussion in this video Working with Blade templating, part of Up and Running with Laravel.
+Join Joseph Lowery for an in-depth discussion in this video Working with Blade templating, part of Learning Laravel.

 Back in the previous chapter,…when discussing Laravel views, I mentioned that…two types of templates were supported in the framework,…PHP and Blade.…While PHP works as expected,…it's pretty clunky when you start…to compare it to Blade…and Blade is so dirt simple to use…there's no reason to hold back.…Let me show you what I mean.…In my code editor, I'm gonna open up…the original view, hello.PHP,…which is, of course, stored in the views folder.…